jtezuka/omise-ios/Documents/3d-secure.md

 ## 3DS Version 1
 ## 3DS Version 2

+## Requirements
+* Omise API public key.
+[Register for an Omise account](https://dashboard.omise.co/signup) to obtain your API keys.
+* iOS 11 or higher deployment target.
+* Xcode 10.0 or higher (Xcode 12.2 is recommended)
+* Swift 5.0 or higher (Swift 5.3.1 is recommended)

 ## Installation
-The 3DS-SDK is available in Omise iOS SDK
+The 3DS-SDK is available in Omise iOS SDK or download directly from [OmiseThreeDSSDK]()

 ## Usage
 ### Authorizing Payment